Recognizing the lost

 DIGITAL ARCHEOLOGY

-Digital archeology utilizes technology to showcase indigenous artifacts in a new form.
+Project Digital archaeology utilizes technology to preserve and showcase indigenous artifacts in new forms.

 Museum Integration